 I found the idea preposterous and laughable.
-Granted I’d been meditating and practicing yoga quite strenuously for some time, but I’d only had one moment of real insight and that lasted just a few seconds.
-Although it was enough to keep me going, it hadn’t left me with much real understanding.
+Granted I’d been meditating and practicing yoga quite strenuously, but I’d only had one moment of real insight and that lasted just a few seconds.
+Although it was enough to keep me going it hadn’t left me with much real understanding.

 Left to my own devices I walked up Tassajara creek and found an isolated spot beside the rushing water to meditate.
-I especially like sitting beside a stream, where the characteristic downward slope provides the same effect as sitting on a meditation cushion, with the added benefit of fresh air and sunshine.
+I especially like sitting beside a stream.
+The characteristic downward slope provides the same effect as sitting on a meditation cushion, with the added benefit of fresh air and sunshine.

-When we’d checked in at the office earlier I’d overheard that Suzuki Roshi was currently in residence.
+When we checked in at the office earlier I overheard that Suzuki Roshi was currently in residence.
 My inclination to sit zazen (meditation) whenever I was alone was given renewed purpose by the thought of his presence there.